webtides/ocean-crm/README.md

 * Cannot import anything for the client when using TARGET_BOTH...
 * I think fallback routes are not the right tool for 404 and 500 error pages...
 First of all I cannot know the difference and second I cannot have the correct http headers...
 I think luna needs another concept for these kind of routes.
 * When the app gets bigger, creating new pages/components is a lot of typing...
 I think it would be nice to have some generators via the cli to create pages, components, apis, services etc.
+* Cannot invoke put/delete api handlers via standard form post requests...
+* I would like to add middleware functions just for the eg. delete methods